asfqx/asfqx/README.md

 - **Logging** – detailed and structured logs for debugging and monitoring

 ### 📄 Formats & Integrations
-- **OAuth2 ** – authentication and data access with external services
+- **OAuth2** – authentication and data access with external services
 - **openpyxl** – Excel export with formatted resume data

+### 🖥️ Frontend

+- **HTML5** — semantic page markup.
+- **CSS3** — styling, responsive layout, flexbox for building grids.
+- **Flexbox** — used for building flexible and adaptive layouts, aligning and distributing space between elements.
+- **BEM (Block-Element-Modifier)** — a CSS methodology that ensures code readability, scalability, and reusability.
+- **Normalize.css** — CSS reset and normalization for cross-browser compatibility.

 ---